Your cart is empty.

 Arctic images on this website:

-Alfred Wegener Institute / Esther Horvath (Polar Night)
+Alfred Wegener Institute / Esther Horvath (arctic at night)

-Alfred Wegener Institute / Lianna Nixon (Polar Day)
+Alfred Wegener Institute / Lianna Nixon (arctic by day)

 The exhibition in the Glacier Garden is a co-production with the German Alfred Wegener Institute.
 It conveys vividly the fascination of an expedition in extreme conditions.